Share this article via:

-When you are working with a graphic designer to create your logo, make sure that they create four version of your new real estate logo.
+When you are working with a graphic designer to create your logo, make sure that they create four versions of your new real estate logo.

 When the designer sends you your final logo package, also ask that they send you the colors used in the following formats:

-Hope this helps you with the first step in creating the logo for your real estate team or brand!
-If you have any questions along the way, please don’t hesitate to reach out — my contact info is at the bottom of this article.
+I hope this helps you with the first step in creating the logo for your real estate team or brand!
+Below are the five important things to keep in mind when creating real estate logos.
+If you have any questions along the way, please don’t hesitate to reach out.